MATRIX: Mask Track Alignment for Interaction-aware Video Generation: MATRIX Framework Details

 \subsection{Implementation Details}

 We use the CogVideoX-5B-I2V~\citep{yang2024cogvideox} as our base image-to-video diffusion model, and generate output videos at a resolution of $480\times 720$ with a total of $49$ frames.
-The trainable parameters are limited to the selected LoRA~\citep{hu2021loralowrankadaptationlarge} layers (\emph{layer 7, 11, 12}), the input projection layer, and lightweight decoders for grounding and propagation, respectively.
+The trainable parameters are limited to the selected LoRA~\citep{hu2021loralowrankadaptationlarge} layers (\emph{layer 7, 11, 12}), the input projection layer and lightweight decoder heads for grounding and propagation heads.
 For model finetuning, we adopt LoRA~\citep{hu2021loralowrankadaptationlarge} with a rank of $128$ and $\alpha = 64$.
 We optimized only the selected LoRA layers, input projection layer and lightweight decoders while keeping the other parts of the model frozen.
-Training was conducted on our curated dataset, MATRIX-11K, using an AdamW~\citep{loshchilov2019decoupledweightdecayregularization} optimizer with a cosine learning rate decay schedule.
-The model is trained about $4,000$ steps, which takes approximately 32 hours on a single NVIDIA A6000 GPU.
+Training was conducted on our curate dataset, MATRIX-11K, using an AdamW~\citep{loshchilov2019decoupledweightdecayregularization} optimizer with a cosine learning rate decay schedule.
+The model is trained for $4,000$ steps, which takes approximately 32 hours on a single NVIDIA A6000 GPU.

 We apply Semantic Grounding Alignment (SGA) loss and Semantic Propagation Alignment (SPA) loss selectively.
 The SGA loss supervises video-to-text attention in blocks 7 and 11.
 The SPA loss supervises video-to-video attention in block 12.
-This selective strategy concentrates updates on the query and key projections of the adapted layers, stabilizes optimization under motion, and preserves the pretrained generator at initialization and inference.
+This selective strategy concentrates updates on the query and key projections of the adapted layers, stabilizes optimization under motion and preserves the pretrained generator at initialization and at inference.